codeafix/orgnetsim/srvr/README.md

 Returns the created first step that contains the generated network and the initial color results for the generated network.

+### `POST /api/simulation/{sim_id}/copy`
+Creates a new copy of the specified simulation and the initial simulation step if it exists.
+This will not copy any subsequent steps in the simulation being copied.

 ### `PUT /api/simulation/{sim_id}/links`
 Parses a list of relationships from a byte array and adds them to the network on the latest step of the simulation.
 This modifies the network in the latest step.
 Unlike